You run firebase deploy locally or in CI and it stops with one of these:

 firebase logout

-firebase login:list # confirm work email
+firebase login:list # confirm the active email

-Step 3: Have admin add IAM roles
+Step 3: Have an admin grant the IAM roles

-- Firebase Hosting Admin (roles/firebasehosting.admin)
+- Firebase Hosting Admin (roles/firebasehosting.admin) # Hosting deploys

-- Cloud Functions Admin (roles/cloudfunctions.admin)
+- Cloud Functions Admin (roles/cloudfunctions.admin) # Functions deploys

-- Service Account User (roles/iam.serviceAccountUser)
+- Service Account User (roles/iam.serviceAccountUser) # REQUIRED with Functions

 - Firebase Admin (roles/firebase.admin) # blunt all-in-one